Shaaali/identity-apps/docs/guides/branding/README.md

 ::: details Inputs

-These preferences change how the input fields, checkboxes, etc, look on the login screens.
+These preferences change the look and feel of input fields, checkboxes, etc. on the login screens.

 <table>
    <tr>